HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/tango_51.md

 ## Countering

-- Don't rush your opponent directly if you plan on attacking close-range as it makes you an easy shot.
+- Don't rush your opponent directly if you plan on attacking close-range, as it makes you an easy shot.
 Instead, strategically move around obstacles and strafe in open spaces to minimize the number of shots your opponent hits.
 - If you have another sniper rifle such as the [Mosin-Nagant](/weapons/guns/mosin), it can be used for a long-range fight between you and your opponent.
 Be aware that the Tango deals a lot of damage, so hide behind [Obstacles](/obstacles) and strafe whenever possible.

 # Obtaining

 The most reliable way to get a Tango 51 is to head for the [Ship](/buildings/ship) at the [Port](/buildings/port) at the beginning of the game, and solve the puzzle.
-The Tango 51 can also be found extremely rarely from common sources of loot such as [Regular Crates](/obstacles/regular_crate).
+The Tango 51 can also be found extremely rarely from common sources of loot, such as [Regular Crates](/obstacles/regular_crate).
 It also spawns in regular [Airdrops](/obstacles/airdrop_crate).

 # Trivia